 India’s Bottom 10

-The cities with the worst air according to this database are:
+The cities in India with the worst air quality, or the highest levels of air pollution, according to this database are:

 - Gwalior (176 micrograms)